techidaily/site-win11-tips/source/_posts/seamless-re-entry-to-your-shared-windows-spot.md

  The first thing you should do is make sure your internet connection is working properly.
 If your internet connection is too slow, you might not be able to open the shared folder.

- To check your internet connection, you can[visit a website to test your internet speed](https://www.makeuseof.com/tag/wifi-speed-test-mistakes/) or try to access other websites or online services.
+ To check your internet connection, you can [visit a website to test your internet speed](https://www.makeuseof.com/tag/wifi-speed-test-mistakes/) or try to access other websites or online services.
 If you can't connect to the internet, you'll need to troubleshoot your internet connection before you can consider other possible solutions.

  Note that shared folders only work on a network, which means all the computers must be connected via the same local area network (LAN), such as Wi-Fi or an Ethernet cable.
 If you're connected to a different network, shared folders will not work.